sguox002/leetcode/leetcode-all.md

 ## queue & deque
 - monotonic deque

+<<-950	Reveal Cards In Increasing Order    		75.0%	Medium
+given a list of cards, the following operation take the top one, move the second one to the bottom need to form a list in increasing order return the original order of the cards do it reversely. from sorted order get to the original array by reversing the work. using deque.
+->>

 <<-1700 number of students unable to eat lunch
 each student has a prefer of lunch, if current lunch is not preferred, back to the queue end. just simulate the deque